-In this paper, we address the roadside advertisement dissemination problem that involves elements: the drivers, RAPs, and shops.
-The shop uses RAPs to disseminate advertisements to the drivers, as to attract customers.
-Upon receiving an advertisement, the driver may detour to the shop, while a larger detour distance brings a no greater detour probability.
-We are interested in optimizing the RAP placement for the shop, as to maximally attract potential customers.
-The key challenge is to balance the tradeoff between the traffic density and the detour probability.
-Bounded RAP placement algorithms are proposed for the general scenario and the Manhattan grid scenario.
-Extensive real trace-driven experiments validate the competitive performance of the proposed algorithms.
-Our future work would consider a further scheduling with respect to multiple shops and multiple kinds of advertisements.
+In this paper, we address a novel roadside advertisement dissemination problem that involves elements: the drivers, RAPs, and shopkeepers.
+The shopkeeper uses RAPs to disseminate advertisements to the drivers, as to attract customers.
+Upon receiving an advertisement, the driver may detour to the shop, depending on the detour distance.
+Our goal is to optimize the RAP placement for the shopkeeper to maximally attract potential customers.
+Bounded RAP placement algorithms are proposed.
+Real trace-driven experiments validate the competitive performance of our algorithms.